dizcza/entropy-estimators/README.md

 ![](images/_entropy_exponential.png)

 2. MultiVariateNormal distribution with a covariance matrix with diagonal elements equal to `x^2` and smaller non-diagonal covariance values.
-For std=1 and `n_features=3`,
+The covariance matrix for `sigma=1` and `n_features=3` is

 ```
 [[1.
 0.25       0.16666667]